jupyter/governance/linux-proposal.md

 Additionally, Jupyter needs **improved operational support**.
 Jupyter needs a higher level of support for operating (legal/trademark, marketing, fundraising, accounting, contracts, internships, events, dev ops, etc.) than is currently available from NumFOCUS.
-The EC\'s responsibility is to serve Jupyter\'s pressing needs today and tomorrow;
+The EC's responsibility is to serve Jupyter's pressing needs today and tomorrow;
 currently, the EC is spending a significant amount of its time on operational matters instead of fundraising and other activities that support Jupyter's long-term mission.
-At this time, and after extensive conversations with NumFOCUS and time spent by Ana Ruvalcaba taking deep dives into operational matters, the EC\'s assessment is that the best course of action is to secure operational support with a proven partner that can provide it today. *Our assessment is that the Linux Foundation is such an ideal partner for Jupyter today*.
+At this time, and after extensive conversations with NumFOCUS and time spent by Ana Ruvalcaba taking deep dives into operational matters, the EC's assessment is that the best course of action is to secure operational support with a proven partner that can provide it today. *Our assessment is that the Linux Foundation is such an ideal partner for Jupyter today*.